danaivach/gold-miners-draft/README.md

 /*
  * Plan for achieving the goal !start
- * Triggering event: Creation of goal !start
+ * Triggering event: creation of goal !start
  * Context: true (the plan is always applicable)
  * Body: prints "Hello world of miners!"
 */